impresso/CLEF-HIPE-2020/README.md

   unique referent in a knowledge base (KB) or to a NIL node if the mention does not have a referent in the KB.
 The chosen KB is [Wikidata](https://wikidata.org).

-### Corpora
+### (page) Data sets

-Evaluation corpora will be composed of articles sampled among several Swiss, Luxembourgish and American historical newspapers on a diachronic basis.
-They will be publicly released as part of the shared task.
+Evaluation corpora are composed of articles sampled among several Swiss, Luxembourgish and American historical newspapers on a diachronic basis.

 #### Corpus selection